Del de Guzman: Campaigns

+Tenure

+During his congressional tenure, de Guzman affiliated himself with the majority bloc led by Speaker Jose de Venecia Jr.

 Mayor of Marikina (2010–2016)

-Elections
+Campaigns

-In 2010, de Guzman opted to run for mayor to succeed term-limited mayor Marides Fernando, with physician and councilor Jose Fabian Cadiz being his running mate.
-De Guzman defeated then-outgoing vice mayor Marion Andres and Alfredo Cheng with 66.34% of the vote, along with his running mate, who was elected vice mayor with 57.91% of the vote.
-In 2013, de Guzman was reelected along with Cadiz with 88.21% of the vote.
-In 2016, de Guzman was defeated in his bid for a third and final term, with Marcelino Teodoro being elected as his successor.
+In the 2010 elections, de Guzman ran for mayor to succeed term-limited mayor Marides Fernando, with physician and councilor Jose Fabian Cadiz as his running mate.
+He defeated then-outgoing vice mayor Marion Andres and Alfredo Cheng with 66.34% of the vote, with Cadiz winning the vice mayoralty with 57.91% of the vote.
+In the 2013 elections, de Guzman was reelected along with Cadiz with 88.21% of the vote.

-Tenure
+In the 2016 elections, de Guzman faced a challenge from Representative Marcelino Teodoro, who received the endorsement of Bayani Fernando, who repudiated de Guzman as a "non-performer.
+During the campaign, de Guzman and Cadiz received the endorsement of the Iglesia ni Cristo.
+De Guzman went on to lose re-election to Teodoro by a narrow margin of 4,987 votes.
+While he acknowledged the role of Fernando's endorsement in his defeat, he alleged Teodoro's camp committed vote buying during the campaign, which Teodoro denounced as "black propaganda".

+Early tenure

 De Guzman was sworn in on June 30, 2010.
-As mayor, de Guzman differentiated himself from his predecessors, Bayani and Marides Fernando, by taking on a more gentle approach to local governance as opposed to the Fernandos' characteristic iron-fisted rule.
+As mayor, de Guzman differentiated himself from his predecessors, Bayani and Marides Fernando, by taking on a more gentle approach to local governance as opposed to the Fernandos' "iron-fisted rule".
 On May 2, 2012, de Guzman signed into law an ordinance banning non-biodegradable packaging of dry goods and regulating its use on wet goods in local commerce, joining Las Piñas and Muntinlupa in adopting such measures in Metro Manila.

+Suspensions and charges

-In 2013, de Guzman was named the poorest mayor in Metro Manila with a declared wealth of ₱2.31 million.
-On May 20, the Office of the Ombudsman under Conchita Carpio-Morales suspended de Guzman and two other officials for six months for simple neglect of duty over his administration's failure to respond to a complaint regarding the illegal construction of a guard house, a steel gate and a lane hump in a subdivision.
+On May 20, 2013, the Office of the Ombudsman under Conchita Carpio-Morales suspended de Guzman and two other officials for six months for simple neglect of duty over his administration's failure to respond to a complaint regarding the illegal construction of a guard house, a steel gate and a lane hump in a subdivision.

 On June 3, the Office of the Ombudsman charged de Guzman, Vice Mayor Cadiz, and eleven members of the city council for violating the Anti-Graft and Corrupt Practices Act after a Christmas bazaar project with the Philippine Chamber of Commerce and Industry (PCCI), costing ₱22 million to be paid in installments, was mishandled and led to incomplete payments to the detriment of the city government.
 Then-former vice mayor Marion Andres, who was instrumental in the complaint, further alleged that de Guzman and PCCI–Marikina President Eduardo Francisco conspired in October 2012 to enter into the relevant contract without conducting the required bidding processes.'
 The charges prompted the 13 directors of PCCI–Marikina to resign en masse, citing a loss of confidence in Francisco.'

-2022 Philippine House of Representatives campaign

-In 2022, de Guzman ran for representative of Marikina's second district under Aksyon Demokratiko.
-He went on to lose to incumbent Stella Quimbo by a wide margin of 82,434 votes.